International Study of Comparative Health Effectiveness With Medical and Invasive Approaches–Chronic Kidney Disease - ISCHEMIA-CKD

 Among patients with stable ischemic heart disease, moderate to severe ischemia on noninvasive stress testing and advanced chronic kidney disease, routine invasive therapy failed to reduce the incidence of death or myocardial infarction compared with optimal medical therapy.
-There was also no benefit from invasive therapy regarding all-cause mortality.
+There was also no benefit from invasive therapy regarding all-cause mortality with 5 years of follow-up.
 In fact, invasive therapy was associated with an increased hazard for stroke and death/dialysis compared with conservative therapy.

 There was a large proportion of subjects with no angina at baseline.
 There was a modest improvement in symptom benefit at 3 months, especially among those with daily/weekly angina; however, this benefit dissipated at all later time points.
 These results do not apply to patients with current/recent acute coronary syndrome, highly symptomatic patients, or left ventricular ejection fraction <35%.
 Overall, mortality was high and not impacted (positively or negatively) by routine invasive therapy.

 Presented by Dr. Sripal Bangalore at the European Society of Cardiology Congress (ESC 2022), Barcelona, Spain, August 29, 2022.

 Bangalore S, Maron DJ, O’Brien SM, et al., on behalf of the ISCHEMIA-CKD Research Group.
 Management of Coronary Disease in Patients With Advanced Kidney Disease.
 N Engl J Med 2020;382:1608-18.